Libensemble/libensemble/docs/platforms/platforms_index.rst

 When using the MPI Executor, it is possible to override the detected information using the `custom_info` argument.
 See the :doc:`MPI Executor<../executor/mpi_executor>` for more.

 .. _funcx_ref:

-Globus Compute - Remote User functions
+Globus Compute - Remote User Functions
 --------------------------------------

 *Alternatively to much of the above*, if libEnsemble is running on some resource with